Mobile App Behavior

 Many of the Behavior reports require additional set up in the app tracking code that should be completed by the developer.
 Links to detailed setup instructions are included each report description below.
 Data does not appear in some of these reports until you complete the required additional set up.

 Although these reports require a little extra work to set up, we strongly recommend you use them.
-The Behavior reports are powerful tools that can help you reach a deep understanding of how visitors use your specific app.
+The Behavior reports are powerful tools that can help you reach a deep understanding of how users use your specific app.
 The customizable tracking settings of these reports let you to track the individual elements of your app, allowing you to focus the reports on your specific business objectives.
 The way you set up these reports in your tracking code determines how data appears in your reports.
 The more organized you are about setting up them up, the easier it will be to read and interpret your reports.

 Below are descriptions of each Behavior report in your Google Analytics account.
 Links to additional setup instructions are included where necessary: